HassanMehmood1992/vue-products/README.md

 ## Shophub
  A simple shopping listing and details page for products build on Vue, Vuetify, and NUXT.
-Created re-usable components, load more and debounce api call for loading more data from server.
-Implemented scroll to top functionality.
+Created re-usable components for the product and product details, load more functionality added using [vue-perfect-scrollbar](https://www.npmjs.com/package/vue-perfect-scrollbar).
+Implemented scroll to top using [vue-scrollTo](https://www.npmjs.com/package/vue-scrollto).
+Application design is designed using [vuetify](https://vuetifyjs.com/en/) css classes and flex layout components including the typography.

 ## Demo